Perfect Instant Pot Baked Potatoes

 A foolproof recipe for easy Instant Pot Baked Potatoes.
 Learn how to cook perfect baked potatoes in your pressure cooker, plus how to make baked potatoes with crispy skins.

 Since I’ve owned an Instant Pot pressure cooker, cooking baked potatoes in my Instant Pot is my preferred method.
 It’s faster than cooking them in the oven and the potatoes always turn out fluffy and tender.
-Just like with my Instant Pot mashed potatoes recipe and Instant Pot sweet potatoes, the Instant Pot works its magic on potatoes once again with these Perfect Instant Pot Baked Potatoes!
+Just like with my Instant Pot Mashed Potatoes recipe and Instant Pot Sweet Potatoes, the Instant Pot works its magic on potatoes once again with this perfect Instant Pot baked potato recipe!

-Besides being a delicious lunch or dinner on their own, baked potatoes are a good side dish to serve with baked salmon, steak, pork tenderloin or baked chicken thighs.
+You can turn these Instant Pot baked potatoes into loaded baked potatoes or Twice Baked Potatoes, or serve them as a side dish with Steak or Baked Chicken Thighs.
 You can cook your baked potatoes ahead of time and reheat them for an even faster meal.

 How to Make Instant Pot Baked Potatoes